Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Introduction

 The remainder of the paper is organized as follows.
 Section \ref{section:lossless} states the problem of coded downlink massive random access and develops the achievability results.
 The improved finite de Finetti theorem is stated and proved in Section \ref{section:finetti}.
 Conclusions are drawn in Section \ref{sec:conclusion}.

-Throughout this paper, we use lowercase letters to denote scalars, lowercase boldface letters to denote vectors, capital letters to denote random variables, boldface capital letters to denote random vectors, and calligraphic letters, i.e. $\mathcal{S}$, to denote sets, $|\mathcal{S}|$ to denote their cardinality, and $\mathbbm{1}_{\mathcal S}$ as the indicator function.
+Throughout this paper, we use lowercase letters to denote scalars, lowercase boldface letters to denote vectors, capital letters to denote random variables, boldface capital letters to denote random vectors, and calligraphic letters, e.g. $\mathcal{S}$, to denote sets, $|\mathcal{S}|$ to denote their cardinality.
 We let $\log(\cdot)$ denote the base 2 logarithm and $\ln(\cdot)$ denote the natural logarithm.
-All information measures are expressed in bits, including entropy $H(\cdot)$ and the relative entropy or KL divergence $D(\cdot\|\cdot)$.
-We use the short-hands notations $[n] = \{ 1,\dots,n \}$ and $a^{\underline{b}} = a(a-1)\cdots(a-b+1)$.
+All information measures are expressed in bits, including entropy $H(\cdot)$ and the KL divergence $D(\cdot\|\cdot)$.
+We use $\mathbb{N}$ to denote the set of natural numbers and $\mathbbm{1}(\cdot)$ as the indicator function.
+We use Ber$(p)$ to denote Bernoulli random variable with parameter $p$.
+We use the shorthand notations $[n] = \{ 1,\dots,n \}$ and $a^{\underline{b}} = a(a-1)\cdots(a-b+1)$.